Esperanzq/Final-Task/README.txt

 You can start script with entering name and position:
     '-n' or '--name' - Is used to set the name of the user.
     '-p' or '--position' - Is used to set the position of the user.
-Or you can enter them, when script ask you about it.
+Or you can start script and enter them, when script ask you about it.

 Script is capable of:
 1. Saving the bill into a txt file.
 Each time new.